Mirror Games Against an Open Book Player: Introduction to the Mirror Game

 \subsection{Strategies and memory}

 Alice has $m<n$ bits of memory, and we refer to her state as $x \in \{0,1\}^m$.
-In addition, at the end of turn $2i$ (after Bob picks a number) Alice chooses random bits $r_i \in \{0,1\}^\ell$, when this $r_i$ is added to the set of random strings she can access.
-I.e.\ at the $i$th round Alice has at her disposal the memory state $x \in \{0,1\}^m$ and $R_A^{i} = (r_1, r_2, \ldots r_i)$.
+In addition, at the end of turn $2i$ (after Bob picks a number) Alice chooses a string of random bits $r_i \in \{0,1\}^\ell$.
+This string $r_i$ is added to the set of random strings she can access.
+I.e.\ at the $i$th round Alice has at her disposal the memory state $x \in \{0,1\}^m$ and the collection of strings $R_A^{i} = (r_1, r_2, \ldots r_i)$.
 The size of $\ell$ can be arbitrary large.
 If the value of $i$ is clear from the context, we will simply use $R_A$.